Adrian1707/robot-simulator/README.md

 ### Installation

-This application is written in Ruby.
+This application is written in Ruby 3.4.4.
 You will need a Ruby environment installed on your system (version 2.7 or higher is recommended).
 No special gems are required.

 ### Running the Simulator